 Tim Fairfax AM, Chair of the University Foundation, said “this event gets bigger and better each year.
 It’s very exciting to see USC’s community of support growing like this.”

-Coastline BMW general manager Tristan Kurz is a USC business graduate, a USC Foundation Board member and an enthusiastic supporter of the University of the Sunshine Coast Art Gallery.
+Coastline BMW general manager Tristan Kurz is a USC business graduate, a USC Foundation Board member and an enthusiastic supporter of the USC Art Gallery.
 His company has recently signed up as a major sponsor of the Gallery’s exhibition program for 2008.

 “USC represents a key point on the Coast where advancement in both education and community opportunity is available to all ages and walks of life,” he said.
 “It is fantastic to be able to support this.”
 The company will sponsor three exhibitions at the Gallery this year: the Western Desert Art from 3 April to 3 May, and two exhibitions of USC Design Students’ work opening in June and November.